MisterChief95/sd-forge-extra-samplers/README.md

     ```sh
     git clone https://github.com/yourusername/sd-forge-extra-euler-samplers.git
     ```
-2. Restart the SD Forge WebUI to load the new samplers.
+2. Restart the WebUI to load the new samplers.

 ## Usage

-1. Open the SD Forge WebUI.
+1. Open the WebUI.
 2. Navigate to the sampler settings.
 3. Select one of the newly added Euler samplers from the list.
 4. Generate images as usual.